renovatebot/renovate/docs/usage/configuration-options.md

 By default, Renovate will ignore Composer platform requirements as the PHP platform used by Renovate most probably won't match the required PHP environment of your project as configured in your `composer.json` file.

-Composer 2.2 and up will be run with `--ignore-platform-req='ext-*' --ignore-platform-req='lib-*'`, which ignores extension requirements but not the PHP version itself and should suffice in most cases.
+Composer `2.2` and up will be run with `--ignore-platform-req='ext-*' --ignore-platform-req='lib-*'`, which ignores extension requirements but not the PHP version itself and should work in most cases.

 Older Composer versions will be run with `--ignore-platform-reqs`, which means that all platform constraints (including the PHP version) will be ignored by default.
 This can result in updated dependencies that are not compatible with your platform.